keycloak/keycloak-containers/server/README.md

 ## Other details

-This image extends the [`jboss/base-jdk`](https://github.com/JBoss-Dockerfiles/base-jdk) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/JBoss-Dockerfiles/base) image.
-Please refer to the README.md for selected images for more info.
+This image extends the [`registry.access.redhat.com/ubi8-minimal`](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/ubi8-minimal) base image and adds Keycloak and its dependencies on top of it.

 ## Building image with Keycloak from different sources